 (FAQs).

-1. Is Paneer or Egg stir fry good or bad for weight loss?
+1. Is paneer or egg stir-fry good or bad for weight loss?

 2. Can I eat this meal every day to stay fit?

-Yes, this meal will keep your daily fitness well when you spin vegetables and regulate the amount of oil.
+Yes, this meal will keep your daily fitness well when you spin the vegetables and regulate the amount of oil.

 4. Can I meal-prep this stir-fry?